Ercanar/bachelor-thesis/Thesis.typ

 == Feedbacks
 Feedbacks are processes whose reactions to a given state influence the state itself, leading to an altered state and therefore an altered reaction to that new state.
-This can lead to self-amplifying processes which also happened in the past (e.g. Snowball Earth).

 === Feedback types and arctic amplification
 #figure(